Melanie Sykes

-Melanie Ann Sykes (born 7 August 1970) is an English television and radio presenter.
+Melanie Ann Sykes (born 1970) is an English former television and radio presenter.
 She is best known for co-hosting Today with Des and Mel with Des O'Connor and Let's Do Lunch with Gino D'Acampo.
-She also co-hosted Going Out with Alan Carr on BBC Radio 2 with Alan Carr from May 2010 until it ended in March 2012, and returned with him for Alan and Mel's Summer Escape from 2017.
-Sykes currently co-presents Shop Well For Less alongside Joanna Page on BBC One.
+She also co-hosted Going Out with Alan Carr on BBC Radio 2 with Alan Carr from May 2010 until it ended in March 2012, and returned with him for Alan and Mel's Summer Escape from 2017 to 2020.
+Sykes co-presented Shop Well for Less alongside Joanna Page on BBC One.

+She ended her career in the entertainment industry in 2021, following a comment from Celebrity MasterChef judge Gregg Wallace.

 Early life

-Sykes was born in 1970 at Ashton-under-Lyne to an English father and a Catholic Anglo-Indian mother.
+Sykes was born in 1970 at Ashton-under-Lyne to an English father and an Anglo-Indian mother.
 She attended Mossley Hollins High School and studied A-level Religious Studies at Ashton Sixth Form College.
 Sykes was a member of the Ashtonian Brass Band, along with her father, mother and two sisters, playing the baritone horn.

 Career

-In the mid-1990s Sykes first came to public attention as the face of the Boddingtons Bitter advertisements.
+In the mid-1990s, Sykes first came to public attention as the face of the Boddingtons Bitter advertisements.
+Her first advert was shown in September 1996, and was filmed three months earlier in Malibu, California near Los Angeles.
+The ice cream van advert was first shown on 20 September 1997 during Channel 4's Football Italia.
+The advert was filmed at Coyote Lake (San Bernardino County, California), with an ice cream van from Withington.